 Outbreaks of tree diseases caused by native and introduced pathogens are predicted to become more frequent and intense under climate change.
 Forests provide critical ecosystem services, including clean water and air, fiber, nontimber forest products, wildlife habitat, recreational, and aesthetic values.
 Predicting climate change influences on forest diseases will foster forest management practices that minimize adverse impacts of diseases.

-Organizers: Caroline Roper, University of California, Davis, CA, U.S.A.; Martin Chilvers, Michigan State University, East Lansing, MI, U.S.A; Linda Kinkel and Laura Felice, University of Minnesota, St. Paul, MN, U.S.A.
+Organizers: Caroline Roper, University of California, Riverside, CA, U.S.A.; Martin Chilvers, Michigan State University, East Lansing, MI, U.S.A; Linda Kinkel and Laura Felice, University of Minnesota, St. Paul, MN, U.S.A.; Jose Pablo Soto-Arias, University of Wisconsin, Madison, WI, U.S.A.
 Section: Ecology and EpidemiologySponsoring Committees/Sponsors: Bacteriology; Evolutionary Genetics and Genomics; Soil Microbiology and Root Disease, Public Policy Board

 Plants live in intimate association with diverse microbes, referred to as the plant microbiome.
 Microbiome composition and functions are influenced by the plant, and are critical to plant health and productivity.
 Advances in next-generation sequencing technologies have led to a dramatic increase in our understanding of the composition of plant microbiomes, yet our understanding of the function interactions between plants and their microbiomes has lagged behind.
 This session will focus on recent advances in our understanding of the complex connections between plants and their microbiomes, and especially on the functional impacts of the microbiome on plant health in both non-model and model plant systems.